 - 1% for the Planet®: You may recognize this logo from some of your other favorite brands, like Patagonia or Boxed Water.
 1% for the Planet® brings "people together to increase smart environmental giving" and certifies all commitments - legitimizing 10 acre farm's commitment to putting earth first.

-- Imperfect sale: Every few months, we'll be having an "imperfect sale."
+- Imperfect sale: As the inventory becomes available, we'll have "imperfect sales."
 Any of our candles that we didn't want to charge full price for due to minor imperfections will be sold at half price.
 This helps us reduce waste.